Share this article

 Getting out into the field and seeing first-hand how business leaders are already taking action to ensure a sustainable future is one way that EDHEC is preparing its students to act on COP26 climate change targets.
 During their time in Slovenia, MBAs visited the sites of local businesses, like:

-A highlight of EDHEC’s sustainability learning expedition are business challenges that engage MBAs to work on real consulting projects with local companies on current issues.
+The highlight of EDHEC’s sustainability learning expedition is business challenges that engage MBAs to work on real consulting projects with local companies on current issues.
 For example, MBAs were able to consult for Petrol d.d.
 As the biggest oil and gas company in Eastern Europe, Petrol was facing a steep sustainable target: education.

 “Consulting in Slovenia allowed me to discover what companies are doing to evolve, how they power the country and change the minds of their customers,” he said.
 “Working for Petrol, our consulting project was to brainstorm new ways how the company can educate its customers and employees about their carbon footprint.
 They shared their internal initiatives with us as well as their long-term strategy to install a network of electric vehicle charging stations throughout the country.”